QTsolutions/ui-mobile-api-java-framework/README.md

    `platformName`
    `platformVersion`
    `appPackage`
    `appActivity`
 6. Appium Server URL(local Host) - http://127.0.0.1:4723/wd/hub

 # Framework Description
 This framework consist of packages such as `pages`,`testcases`,`utilities` and `resources`.
 And testng.xml file for running the testcases.
 `pages` consist of web pages and mobile pages for locating elements and performing actions.
 `testCases` consist of mobile and web related tests.
 `utilities` consist of Java classes such as `AppiumDriverEx` for appium driver session, `DriverFactory` for web session, BaseFunction for defining basic framework functions, `Hooks` for Before and After test hooks, `ExtentReportManager` for spark report configuration with testNG.xml, `PropFileHandler` for reading the properties file.
 `resources` consist of config.properties file for testData.

+# How to Run the testcases
+There is a testng.xml file in the root folder.
+Open the testng.xml file
+Include the respected classes along with their respective methods to the test.
+Use the specific Application type parameter i.e. `mobile`/`web`
+Right-click on the xml file and select run with testng.